Meezeus/hounslow-recycling-hub/README.md

   easy.
 Almost everything on the website can be modified by you - no technical expertise needed!

-NOTE: Hounslow Recycling Hub used AWS for its backend.
+**NOTE**: Hounslow Recycling Hub used AWS for its backend.
 These services have since been disabled, which affects some of the functionality of the website.
 All data is now loaded from files instead of being retrieved from a database.
 The CMS can no longer be used to modify the data.
 Finally, the recycling assistant image recognition machine learning model will now classify all images as rubbish.

-NOTE: The event carousel normally filters events so as to not show ones that have taken place in the past.
-This has been disabled, as otherwise in time all events will eventually become outdated.
+**NOTE**: The event carousel normally filters events so as to not show ones that have taken place in the past.
+This behaviour has been modified, as otherwise in time all events will eventually become outdated.
 The "current date" of the website has been frozen to "2023-03-31" in order to showcase the event carousel.

 ## Installation / Usage